-This is 100% what you like the best.
-Personally, I can’t imagine wearing a watch while golfing and rarely see anyone on the PGA Tour wear one other than Phil Mickelson.
-Handheld devices tend to give you a bigger screen and more data such as hole overviews, distances to hazards, and more info.
+The one thing with handheld devices is that you do get a bigger screen and sometimes more data too.
+Handheld devices tend to give you a bigger screen and more data such as hole overviews, distances to hazards, and more information too.

 A rangefinder simply provides the distance to a given target, usually the flag.
 But with rangefinders, it can make it hard to laser bunkers, hazards, and lay up positions.